 In connection with the sale the Company agreed to provide certain transition services to Invivo.
-The fair value of the transition services were determined based on the cost to provide plus a reasonable profit margin and will be recognized as revenue over the expected term of approximately ninety days from the closing date.
-The Company recorded a gain of \$2.5 million as of the closing date.
+The fair value of the transition services were determined based on the cost to provide plus a reasonable profit margin and have been recognized as revenue over the term of approximately ninety days from the closing date.
+The Company recorded a gain of \$2.5 million as of January 30, 2017.
 The components of the gain on the sale are as follows (in thousands):

 Gain on Sale

 Cash received \$2,850

 Holdback reserve 350

 Fair value of transition services (118)

 Net Assets sold (574)

-Total 2,508
+Total \$2,508